-We’re using our newish Facebook page (www.facebook.com/ncddpage) to automatically share posts from the many great blogs run by members of NCDD (and a few valuable Facebook pages of members who don’t have blogs).
+We use our Facebook page (www.facebook.com/ncddpage) to automatically share posts from the many great blogs run by members of NCDD (and a few valuable Facebook pages of members who don’t have blogs).
 If you like to stay on top of what’s happening in our field without checking dozens of different websites, we can’t emphasize enough how useful the NCDD page truly is!

 NCDD’s LinkedIn group

-Our LinkedIn group has 1,000 members as of February 2012, and it’s a great place to start discussions with professionals in our field.
+Our LinkedIn group has 1,400 members as of October 2013, and it’s a great place to start discussions with professionals in our field.
 It’s also an easy place to post relevant announcements.
 Join the group at www.linkedin.com/groups/National-Coalition-Dialogue-Deliberation-NCDD-990997.
-Our LinkedIn group is managed by NCDD member John Cavanaugh of Cross Cultural Communications LLC.

-NCDD’s director, Sandy Heierbacher, took the time to sort hundreds of the best D&D-related videos on YouTube into 10 public playlists.
-At http://www.youtube.com/user/sheierbacher/videos?view=pl you’ll find playlists featuring D&D events, videos about D&D, how-to videos for facilitators, graphic recording videos, NCDD videos, and more.
+NCDD’s director, Sandy Heierbacher, sorts the best D&D-related videos we know about on YouTube into a dozen public playlists (www.ncdd.org/playlists).
+The playlists feature D&D events, videos about D&D, how-to videos for facilitators, graphic recording videos, NCDD videos, and more.
 Let Sandy know about your YouTube video related to dialogue, deliberation, public engagement, or group process, and she’ll add it to the appropriate playlist(s).
 The best way to contact her about videos is via direct message on Facebook rather than email (which gets buried too quickly).